CISOfy/lynis/README.md

 `CentOS`, `Debian`, `Fedora`, `OEL`, `openSUSE`, `RHEL`, `Ubuntu`, and others.

 Some distributions may also have Lynis in their software repository: [![Repology](https://repology.org/badge/tiny-repos/lynis.svg)](https://repology.org/project/lynis/versions)

 Note: Some distributions don't provide an up-to-date version.
-In that case it is better to use the CISOfy software repository, download the tarball from the website or the latest GitHub release.
+In that case it is better to use the CISOfy software repository, download the tarball from the website, or download the latest GitHub release.

 ### Git